alexirpan/alexirpan.github.io/_posts/2020-08-18-ai-timelines.markdown

 > and $$N$$ is model size].

 This is strange when compared to the Hestness result of $$D \propto N^{1/0.72}$$ .
-Are the data needs above or below the linear line?
+Should the dataset grow faster or slower than the model?

 The difference between the two numbers happens because the Kaplan result is derived assuming a fixed computational budget.
 One of the key results they found